Working Lives: The Street Sweepers of Lagos

 What were you doing before you started working as a street sweeper?

-How did you start working as a street sweeper?
+How did you start work as a street sweeper?

-Did you go through some sort of training before you could start the job?
+Did you go through some training before you could start the job?

 What is your best day like?